PizzaGames/emulio/README.md

 This gain in performance made this project continue in a way to achieve a better support software than the original EmulationStation

+## License
+Emulio is under GPLv3.
+When I (the initial developer) started this development I wanted emulio to be a free and open version to everyone and with the intention of always evolve and without anyone getting it's source and closing for another purpose..
+The main idea here, is to prevent emulio to be more evolved but closed for a limited audience.
+The main reason is to get to everyone with its source for people contribute if they want.

 ## Backlog/Current status
 You can see what's planned and in development in the waffle.io boards :)
 - [https://waffle.io/PizzaGames/emulio](https://waffle.io/PizzaGames/emulio)